Disrupting organ transplantation with unlimited, whole, AI-guided, human livers

 iPSC-hepatocyte and 3D-printed approaches fall short in restoring full liver mass or function.

-The result is a devastating human and financial toll: millions dying without options, billions spent on palliative care, and no scalable cure in sight.
+Liver Cirrhosis results in a devastating human and financial toll: millions dying without options, billions spent on palliative care, and no scalable cure in sight.

 TRACTION